 \paragraph{Outlook.} Are the current limits interesting?
 These limits are several orders of magnitude away from the limits obtained with e.g. the extragalactic background (EGB), in the range of \gls{pbh} evaporating at present times.
 However, the theoretical mapping of \gls{pbh} formation and evolution still allows for a wide range of possibilities to significantly make these limits stronger.
 There are at least two direct ways to improve the limits.
 First, the mass loss of the \gls{bh} is governed by the number of d.o.f.
 As such, if one relaxes the assumption that only Standard Model d.o.f. are to be used, boosted emission can occur as a result of multiplication of d.o.f. during the final stage of evaporation~\citep{Hagedorn:1968zz}.
 Secondly, those limits assume an homogeneous \gls{pbh} distribution in the Universe.
 However, clustering in galaxies is plausible~\citep{Raccanelli:2017xee}, which would significantly change these limits.
 Finally, one should not forget that possibly \glspl{pbh} have a narrow mass range and therefore a limit in one mass region does not necessarily affect limits in other part of the mass spectrum.

-There are instruments sensitive to \glspl{pbh} in the TeV range,\footnote{Note that there are also efforts to search for \glspl{pbh} at lower, MeV gamma-ray energies \citep{Ray:2021mxu, LeyVa2021}.} specially the wide FOV air shower detectors such as MILAGRO and HAWC.
-MILAGRO~\citep{Abdo2015} provided results with 4.58 years of data.
-Such large observation time compared to \glspl{iact} is justified by the fact that MILAGRO observed particles within the showers, and thus have a daily duty cycle.
-The optimal search time for MILAGRO was between 1 and 100 seconds.
+There are instruments sensitive to \glspl{pbh} in the TeV range,\footnote{Note that there are also efforts to search for \glspl{pbh} at lower, MeV gamma-ray energies \citep{Ray:2021mxu, LeyVa2021,Ghosh:2021gfa}.} specially the wide FOV air shower detectors such as MILAGRO and HAWC.
+MILAGRO~\citep{Abdo2015} and HAWC \citep{2020JCAP...04..026A} provided results with 4.6 and 2.6 years of data, respectively.
+Such large observation times compared to \glspl{iact} is justified by the fact that MILAGRO and HAWC observe particles within the showers, and thus have a daily duty cycle.
+The optimal search time for MILAGRO and HAWC was around 1 second.
 At smaller intervals, the sensitivity gets low, at larger intervals, the background contamination becomes dominant.
-Limits were obtained of the order of $\sim10^5$ pc$^{-3}$ yr$^{-1}$.
-In the same work by~\citet{Abdo2015}, an extrapolation for the performance of HAWC was attempted, resulting again with limits in the ballpark of $\sim10^4$ pc$^{-3}$ yr$^{-1}$.
+With HAWC, limits on the burst rate were obtained of the order of $\sim3\times10^3$ pc$^{-3}$ yr$^{-1}$.